 "What a fantastic project, and it sounds like the children really enjoyed it too."

 "It's been a pleasure to work with you, and thank you for seeing Dalton's potential.
 Good luck to you as well with all future projects.
-Kelley seems very enthusiastic to develop our relationship with you, so I'm sure there'll be further exciting opportunities ahead.
+I'm sure there'll be further exciting opportunities ahead.
 (National Trust)

 " ...quiet beauty....a compilation about records in every context: archives, museums, sounds, vinyl, music, photos, videos and memory..
 A four-handed play for voices also reminded me that memory can be highly subjective.
 I liked the interplay between its characters as they switched moods. ..